Employment and Industrial Relations Practice Note (E&IR-1)

 2. Overview and Definition

-(a) matters involving the exercise of jurisdiction under the Fair Work Act 2009 (Cth) ("Fair Work Act"), the Fair Work (Registered Organisations) Act 2009 (Cth) ("Registered Organisations Act") and the Fair Work (Building Industry) Act 2012 (Cth) ("Building Industry Act") and related regulations;
+(a) matters involving the exercise of jurisdiction under the Fair Work Act 2009 (Cth) ("Fair Work Act"), the Fair Work (Registered Organisations) Act 2009 (Cth) ("Registered Organisations Act") and the Building and Construction Industry (Improving Productivity) Act 2016 (Cth) ("Building Industry Act") and related regulations;

-(c) matters arising under any anti-discrimination legislation or regulation of the Commonwealth or State, where the issues relate to:
+(c) matters arising under any anti-discrimination legislation or regulation of the Commonwealth or State, when the issues relate to:

-(d) matters arising under the Public Service Act 1999 (Cth) or regulation;
+(d) matters arising under the Public Service Act 1999 (Cth) or related regulations;

 (e) matters arising under the Independent Contractors Act 2006 (Cth);